MID-EAST ROPE TUNED TUPAN DRUM 20-INCHs

 Today they are common in Bulgarian folk music, where they are known as Tupan.
 In Turkey, they are called davul or table baladi.

-This instrument is most often an accompanying instrument used to mark the rhythm, but it can be played solo as well.
+is most often an accompanying instrument used to mark the rhythm, but it can be played solo as well.
 The two heads of the drum are played with two beaters.

 The dominate hand plays the accented beats with the larger thicker beater, called a tokmak.
 The end of the tokmak may be rapped in cloth to create a muted sound.
 The other hand holds the thinner switch and plays rapid rhythms.